14 Ways I Optimize My Health And Energy Every Day

-Lack of sunshine is also a perfect recipe for depression.
+Lack of sunshine is also a perfect recipe for depression, or even just the winter blues.
 In the last two decades, a diagnosis of “Seasonal Affective Disorder” is practically an epidemic.
 That’s because people who live far from the Equator, with long, overcast winters, are living in conditions that few humans ever have—totally indoors.
 Our biology demands sunshine and everything that comes with it—hands in the black dirt, grounding us, feet in the grass, breathing clean air, and feeling the warm sun on our skin.

 Don’t wash that Vitamin D off when you come inside.
-It takes hours for it to internalize, as hormone, and work with calcium to build bone.
+It takes hours for it to internalize as a hormone and work with calcium to build bone.

 Do gratitude exercises even when you’re not in the mood, and suddenly you will find you ARE in the mood.

 I list the amazing stuff in my life.
 I sit in wonder.
 Try to apply words to the amazing catalog of blessings that have been laid at your feet—in counterpoint to some significant challenges, too.
 Sometimes, most days, I say out loud to myself, spontaneously,

 “I love my life!”